Skip to Content

 • Keep important subjects near the centre and away from the edges when possible.

-• Upload the hub banner first if you want to reuse it on the join page.
+• Upload the hub banner first if you want to reuse it on the join page later.

 Use this for the public-facing context around your hub.